Zhoumenghui1/ATMTL/README.md

 # ATMTL
-The ATMTL is for KDD submitted paper: Efficient -task learing with adaptive temporal structure.
+The ATMTL is for our submitted paper: Efficient -task learing with adaptive temporal structure.